rtp-gcp/killswitch_gcp/README.md

 and the second the monitoring project - the cloud function/pubsub project.
 The second project hosts the cloud function and the pub/sub topic.

+In the killswitch project enable the compute engine api.

 # PUB/SUB setup
 1. Select kill switch project
 2. Create topic